 Edinburgh for First-Timers: A Beginner’s Itinerary to Scotland’s Jewel

-Day 1: Discovering the Heart of Edinburgh
+Day 1: Hitting the Streets of Edinburgh

-Morning: Explore the Royal Mile
+Morning: Discover the Royal Mile

 Afternoon: Edinburgh Castle Tour